Grilled Chicken with Cherry Chipotle BBQ Glaze

 If you’re not into jams or pies (or have an overload of those too) one great way to use any excess cherries is to use them in sauces and glazes.
 Not only do they provide great natural sweetness, but they also provide a vibrant bright color to the sauce (and whatever protein you apply them to).

-For this sauce we simmer down fresh pitted cherries and cook them in a saucepan with some spicy chipotle, a little bourbon, and a few other gems.
+For this recipe we’re grilling up some chicken, then making a cherry chipotle BBQ sauce to glaze the chicken with at the end.
+For the sauce we simmer down fresh pitted cherries and cook them in a saucepan with some spicy chipotle, a little bourbon, and a few other gems.
 But we’re keeping it simple.
 This isn’t a traditional or thick BBQ sauce.
 Instead it’s meant to really showcase the cherry flavors and just glaze the meat at the end for flavor and shine.

 To grill the chicken we like to start with a whole chicken, cut into quarters.
 If this isn’t available at your store then ask the butcher to cut up a whole chicken for you.
 It never hurts to ask (they always say yes when I ask them to do the butchering).
 It’s much easier than doing it yourself.